madzera/happytree/CONTRIBUTING.md

 #### Brackets

-The braces is used beside of the class instead the variable.
+Brackets are used beside the class instead of the variable.

 Compliant: